zezealp/twitter-dataset/README.md

         ]
 }

--below is a sample document from network_anonymized collection db.network_anonymized.findOne()
+- below is a sample document from network_anonymized collection

+db.network_anonymized.findOne()
 {
         "_id" : "3639",